This article reviews the collagen peptides powder from Orgain®, whose plant-based protein powders I’m very familiar with.

 Then there are those who recommend taking upwards of 30g per day.
 (20)

-Vital Proteins even provides a calculator to help you dial in the amount of daily collagen that’s right for you, acknowledging that there’s no “one-size-fits-all, especially when considering how different everyone’s lifestyles are”.
+Years ago, Vital Proteins even used to have a calculator on their site to help you dial in the amount of daily collagen that’s right for you, while acknowledging that there’s no “one-size-fits-all, especially when considering how different everyone’s lifestyles are”.
 (21)

 What’s the difference between whey protein & collagen peptides?